edemaine/coauthor/README.md

   If you're looking at a problem and someone posts/edits something, you see it as quickly as they see their preview (roughly 1-second delay).

-* **Real-time editing** of messages in the style of EtherPad (Operational Transforms), if people feel like editing together (useful if e.g. working on a proof together).
+* **Real-time editing** of messages in the style of Google Docs/EtherPad (Operational Transforms), if people feel like editing together (useful if e.g. working on a proof together).
   When editing, you see near-instant updates from the other side(s).
   Keep track of authorship by who is in edit mode at the time.